Rome (R&B singer)

 Jerome Woods (born March 5, 1970, in Benton Harbor, Michigan), better known by his stage name Rome, is an American R&B singer.
+He is best known for his 1997 single "I Belong to You (Every Time I See Your Face)", which peaked within the top ten of the Billboard Hot 100.
+The song led his eponymous debut studio album (1997), which moderately entered the Billboard 200.

+Career

-Woods sang in a cover band called Fire & Ice while a high schooler, and toured regionally both as a solo artist and with the band.
-He attended Oakwood University but dropped out in 1989 and moved to California in hopes of making a career as a singer.
+Woods performed in a cover band called Fire & Ice in high school, and toured regionally both as a solo artist and with the band.
+He briefly attended Oakwood University before dropping out in 1989; he moved to California in hopes of making a career as a singer.
 He toured with Vesta but had little success until he met with Gerald Baillergeau and Victor Merrit, the producers who heard his demo and sent it to RCA Records.
-RCA signed him and released his eponymous debut album in 1997, which went on to sell over half a million copies in the U.S., mainly on the strength of the single "I Belong to You (Every Time I See Your Face)", which peaked at #6 in the U.S. He had two Top 40 hits from the album.
+RCA signed him and released his eponymous debut album in 1997, which went on to sell over half a million copies in the U.S., mainly on the strength of its lead single "I Belong to You (Every Time I See Your Face)", which peaked at number six on the Billboard Hot 100; the album yielded two other singles which peaked within the chart's top 40.

 Having achieved success with his RCA Records debut, a projected second album was rejected.
-Instead, he signed a distribution deal with Ground Level for his own label follow-up - Rome2000: Thank You, but the material recorded while under contract to RCA has never been released.
+Instead, his second album, Rome2000: Thank You, was released independently, although the material recorded while under his contract with RCA remains unreleased.
 In 2001, he returned with two albums: To The Highest and To Infinity (Thank You); the last one is just an alternative edition of Rome2000: Thank You.
-Do It followed in 2003, and three years later Sony issued Rome's Best Of, which has only 10 songs from his 1997 debut.
+Do It followed in 2003, and three years later Sony issued Rome's Best Of, which contains ten songs from his 1997 debut.